Insula415/beemovie/README.md

-A python program that sends the bee movie script to someone on Instagram by Fred415
+A python program that sends the bee movie script to someone on Instagram